Killing of JonBenét Ramsey: Parents

 John Ramsey was a businessman who was the president of Access Graphics, a computer software company that later became a subsidiary of Lockheed Martin.
 His first marriage ended in divorce in 1978.
-John's two surviving adult children (a son and a daughter) lived elsewhere.
 In 1991, John had moved with Patsy, his second wife, and family to Boulder, where Access Graphics' headquarters was located.

-Patsy Ramsey entered JonBenét in various child beauty pageants in Boulder, where she won the titles of America's Royale Miss, Little Miss Charlevoix, Little Miss Colorado, Colorado State All-Star Kids Cover Girl, and National Tiny Miss Beauty.
+Patsy Ramsey entered JonBenét in various child beauty pageants, where she won the titles of America's Royale Miss, Little Miss Charlevoix, Little Miss Colorado, Colorado State All-Star Kids Cover Girl, and National Tiny Miss Beauty.
 JonBenét's active role in child beauty pageants and Patsy's reported "pageant mother" behavior were reported by the media after the murder.

-In the summer of 1997—approximately six months after JonBenét's death—the Ramseys moved to a new home in Atlanta after a summer at their vacation retreat in Charlevoix, Michigan.
-Patsy died of ovarian cancer at age 49 in 2006; she was interred next to her daughter.
+In 1997—approximately six months after JonBenét's death—the Ramseys moved to a new home in Atlanta after a summer at their vacation retreat in Charlevoix, Michigan.
+Patsy died of ovarian cancer at age 49 in 2006; she is interred next to her daughter.

 Evidence

+Eyewitnesses

+Scott Gibbons, a neighbor, claimed that around midnight, while looking from his kitchen window, he saw the upper kitchen of the Ramsey residence lit up with dimmed lights.
+Neighbor Melody Stanton reported that she awoke shortly after midnight to the sound of a child's scream coming from the Ramsey residence.